 How to Go About HR Metric Measurement

-HR leaders must then work HR measurements into business goals and organizational targets.
+To do this, you must work HR measurements into business goals and organizational targets.
 These metrics are then reported frequently and consistently to leadership.
 This not only focuses the organization on the achievement of HR goals, but also demonstrates to senior leadership the progress of the HR profession and its alignment with broader organizational goals.

 HR Smart Goals